BLOG

 As you build and improve your project management capability within your organization you may wish to consider the following:

-• Systems Support: If you do not have a Project Management Office (PMO) that has an approved Project Portfolio Management (PPM) platform which contains the capability to manage projects then you will likely need some type of system dedicated to the managing of projects.
+• Systems Support: If you do not have a Project Management Office (PMO) that has an approved Project Portfolio Management (PPM) platform.
+Contains the capability to manage projects then you will likely need some type of system dedicated to the managing of projects.
 Project Management platforms come in a variety of sizes and styles and many systems are geared towards meeting the specific needs of certain types of projects.
-Some systems are more general in nature and have the flexibility to be configured, customized, or utilized in a manner that meets different project manager needs.
+Some systems are more general in nature and have the flexibility to be configured, customized, or used in a manner that meets different project manager needs.
 It is suggested that you take the time to assess the needs of your various project managers before beginning your project management platform selection process.
 Project Management platforms can range from a few thousand dollars a year to over $100,000.
 Understanding the needs of your project managers and other stakeholders will help you select the right system that meets your needs at an optimal cost.
 It may be worth investing in an external project management expert that can help you assess your needs and the right systems solutions

 • Project Management Office: Depending upon the size of your organization and the complexity of your projects you may wish to research implementing a Project Management Office (PMO).
 Various structures and sizes exist that may greatly improve your success in managing the various projects occurring in your organization.